Kako će posao izgledati za 50 godina?

 4. Skills and Lifelong Learning: As technology evolves, the demand for certain skills will change.
 Continuous learning and upskilling will become crucial to remain employable.
 Lifelong learning platforms and personalized training programs may become the norm, allowing individuals to adapt to evolving job requirements.
 Governments, educational institutions, and businesses will need to collaborate to ensure that workers have access to the necessary resources for reskilling and upskilling.

-5. Ekološka održivost: With growing concerns about climate change, the future of work will likely be intertwined with sustainability.
+5. Održivost okoliša: With growing concerns about climate change, the future of work will likely be intertwined with sustainability.
 Companies will need to prioritize environmentally friendly practices, leading to the emergence of new job roles focused on sustainability and green technologies.
 The transition to a greener economy may also create employment opportunities in renewable energy, circular economy, and eco-friendly industries.

 While these predictions offer insights into the potential future of work, it is important to acknowledge that the future is uncertain and subject to various factors.
 The pace of technological advancements, economic conditions, and societal choices will ultimately shape the work landscape in 50 years.